ziskaki/pepgm-gui/README.md

 ## About
-The `pepgm-gui` is a web-based user interface that lets you create and modify configuration files, and run PepGM's Snakemake workflow.
+The `pepgm-gui` is a web-based user interface for Linux/MaxOS machines that lets you create and modify configuration files, and run PepGM's
+Snakemake workflow.

 ## Prerequisites